 - MATH 118 or 119 or 120;

 - CSCI 150 (130 or 140);

 - CSCI 160, 200, 230, 239, 310, 338, 339, and 369:

 - CSCI 373 or 398;

 - Twelve additional upper division credits in computer science, or one course from MATH 315, 322, 338, or 339, and eight additional upper division credits in computer science.
+Internship credits (CSCI 397) cannot be counted toward the major but can be used for elective credits toward graduation.

 Students who complete MATH 120 may substitute MATH 239 for CSCI 239.

 Minor (24 credits)

 Required Courses:

-- MATH 118 or 119 or 120; - CSCI 130 or 140 or 150; - CSCI 160; - Twelve additional computer science credits of which at least 4 are at the 300 level.
+- MATH 118 or 119 or 120;

+- CSCI 130 or 140 or 150;

+- CSCI 160;

+- Twelve additional computer science credits of which at least 4 are at the 300 level.
+Internship credits (CSCI 397) cannot be counted toward the minor but can be used for elective credits

+toward graduation.

 Students who complete MATH 120 may substitute MATH 239 for CSCI 239.
 Students primarily interested in business computing should take 230 and at least one of 312, 330 or 331; those interested in computing systems should take 310 and either 312, 350 or both; those interested in theoretical computer science should take 338 and 339.
 Criteria for admission to the major: Students will be accepted into the Computer Science major if: - 1.
 They have completed the required mathematics course and three CSCI courses, - 2.
 No more than one of the above courses has a grade below C, and - 3.
 The GPA in the above courses is 2.5 or better.
 Students will be conditionally accepted into the Computer Science major if: - 1.
 They have not yet completed all the courses needed for unconditional acceptance into the major, but are currently enrolled in the courses which are lacking, and - 2.
 They meet the other two criteria for acceptance on the courses completed thus far.
 Students not accepted to the major must consult with Academic Advising.
 In exceptional circumstances, a student may be allowed to continue working toward a Computer Science major, subject to constraints determined by the Chair of the department in consultation with Academic Advising.
-Courses (CSCI) 3.1.12 Economics Department Chair: Parker Wheatley Faculty:
+Courses (CSCI) 4.1.12 Economics Department Chair: Sucharita Mukherjee Faculty: